shivamujawame/AIW-Infra-Migration/Labfiles/migrate-windows-servers-to-azure-hol.md

 #### Task summary

-In this task, you assigned a public IP address to the UbuntuWAF VM and verified that the SmartHotel application is now working in Azure.
+In this task, you assigned a public IP address to the SmartHotel VM and verified that the application is now functioning in Azure.

 ### Task 6: Pointers around Azure Networking and Azure Network Security (Read only)